 How Federal Employment Law Applies To Federal Employees

 At DC Federal Employment Lawyer PLLC, based in Washington, D.C., I help civilian federal employees with workplace issues.
 I am attorney Arthur A. Elkins Jr., and my 20 years of federal employment included nine years in a position as inspector general of the Environmental Protection Agency.
-I also served as general counsel for the Office of Inspector General for other federal agencies.
+I help civilian federal employees with workplace issues.
+I am attorney Arthur A. Elkins Jr., and my 20 years of federal employment includes nine years in a position as inspector general of the Environmental Protection Agency.
 My experiences in the federal government provide me with an unusual set of skills and knowledge that will be a strong asset as you seek justice.

 Helping Clients With Complex Federal Employment Matters

 I have chosen to focus my practice on a specific subset of federal employment issues, applying my skills where they can make the greatest difference for my clients.
 I regularly help federal employees – in D.C. as well as anywhere there is a civilian federal agency presence – with the following issues:

 - Making a complaint to the Equal Employment Opportunity Commission

 - Appeals by employees experiencing adverse employment actions by management to the Merit System Protection Board

 - Helping Defense contract employees in challenging a federal government decision terminating their clearance in industrial security clearance reviews